rstudio/rsconnect-jupyter/docs/README.md

 ### Publishing options

-You will then be prompted to enter your API Key which will be used to publish the notebook under your account to the selected RStudio Connect server.
+You will be prompted to enter your API Key, which will be used to publish the notebook under your account to the selected RStudio Connect server.

 See the [RStudio Connect User